chakkyy/frontendtest/README.md

 ## Live Preview

-- Visit -link- to see the live preview of the project.
+- Visit [https://frontendtest-chesscom-cr.vercel.app](https://frontendtest-chesscom-cr.vercel.app) to see the live preview of the project.

 # Questions & Feedback